• Skip to primary navigation

 The Head Radical has been one of the most popular models of tennis racquets in the world for decades.

-The Radical tennis racquet is known for its control and feel.
+The Radical tennis racquet is known for its all-around performance, balancing power and control.
 Head has now updated the Radical to include a bit more power and flexibility.
 Head also makes different versions of the Radical for all skill levels.

 See our ratings, plus the pros and cons of the Head Radical below for a quick glance at how it performs compared to other tennis racquets.